prophet-ai/ApostleAI/README.md

 # ApostleAI

-ApostleAI is a conversation bot modeled after Paul the Apostle, commonly known as Saint Paul, a Christian apostle who spread the teachings of Jesus in the first-century world.
+ApostleAI is a conversation bot modeled after Paul the Apostle, commonly known as Saint Paul, an apostle who spread the teachings of Jesus in the first-century world.

 [View the live website here!](https://prophet-ai.github.io/ApostleAI/)